-VALORANT is a shooter with a low time to kill (TTK) which means that precision will be rewarded thoroughly; you can’t afford to miss half of your shots if you can get killed by an enemy player with just a few bullets.
+VALORANT is a shooter with a low time to kill (TTK) which means that precision will be rewarded thoroughly; you can’t afford to miss half of your shots if you can get killed by one Vandal bullet.
 For that reason is’t important to choose a sensitivity setting that allows you to aim precisely (read: an eDPI that’s not too high) while also giving you the ability to quickly react to flanks or enemies who show up in unexpected positions.

 That second one usually isn’t an issue for most gamers, but what we’ve noticed over the years is that most newer/casual PC FPS gamers tend to use a very high overall sensitivity setting.
 That’s not recommended for games where precision matters a lot since it doesn’t allow you to make the necessary micro adjustments in a reliable fashion.

-Of course VALORANT is still in its infancy, but the average eDPI sits at 325 at this point in time.
-We’ll obviously update this number as more data comes out, but for now you can use that as a rough guideline to come up with your own sensitivity.
+Of course VALORANT is still in its infancy, but the average eDPI sits at 269 at this point in time, meaning that the average pro has to move his mouse ~50 centimeters to do a 360 degree turn in the game.
+This number can obviously change a bit over time, but you can use that as a rough guideline to come up with your own sensitivity.

 As far as your scoped sensitivity multiplier goes we’d recommend setting yours to ‘1’ as that means that your scoped sensitivity matches your ADS sensitivity which is better for consistency’s sake.
-Most pros opt for this setting as well, though a couple have been trying out other settings over the past couple of days with most people opting for a slightly lower scoped sensitivity.
-The average scoped sensitivity setting sits at 0.935 right now.
+Most pros opt for this setting as well, with a couple trying a lower setting to get that more precise feeling with scoped weapons.
+The average scoped sensitivity setting sits at 0.96 right now.